 “It is such an honor to showcase the portraits of Nobel Laureates in the place where so many of them lived and conducted research that has also delivered tremendous value to society,” said Badge.
 The historic Hans Bethe House was home to two Nobel Prize winners during the Manhattan Project.
 A gallery in the house, known as the Nobel Nook, features Fred Reines’ Nobel Prize and tells the stories of two dozen Nobel Prize winners associated with Los Alamos.

-This exhibit is sponsored byMars, Incorporated; the Lindau Nobel Laureate Meetings; and the Los Alamos Historical Society.
+This exhibit was sponsored byMars, Incorporated; the Lindau Nobel Laureate Meetings; and the Los Alamos Historical Society.

 The Los Alamos Historical Society preserves, promotes, and communicates the remarkable history and inspiring stories of Los Alamos and its people for our community, for the global audience, and for future generations.